Hallucinogenic Mushrooms: What Are They?

 When the Body Follows the Mind

 Shortly after ingesting hallucinogenic mushrooms, a mild nausea may arise at the start of the trip.
 This usually gives way to a floating, almost mystical sensation.
 Even staunch skeptics report feeling something inexplicable—and often find it amusing.
 It is a unique moment when the brain takes us beyond what we thought we knew about it.
+The nervous system runs freely, but only for a limited time.

 Magic truffles produce the same effects, though their lighter dosage prevents an overly rapid onset and facilitates a smoother landing.
 With truffles, nausea is far less common.